 Conduct Hearing Board

-A Conduct Hearing Board will make a decision regarding responsibility of an alleged policy violation and resolution of a finding of a violation, with disciplinary consequences.
+A Conduct Hearing Board (Use at the discretion of the University) will make a decision regarding responsibility of an alleged policy violation and resolution of a finding of a violation, with disciplinary consequences.
 A Conduct Hearing Board may be convened if a student and Hearing Officer disagree with responsibility or outcome of an alleged policy violation, when there is conflicting evidence regarding whether a violation occurred, or if a student can articulate that additional information exists to indicate they are not responsible or that such information which has not been properly weighed by the assigned hearing officer.
 A conduct hearing board is an administrative process that seeks to gather information, make determinations, and render a decision in a manner consistent with University policy and procedure.
 The Conduct Hearing Board will consist of 1 specially trained faculty or staff member serving as a non-voting chair who will be the Hearing Officer, along with 1 faculty member and 2 students properly appointed by the student affairs division.
 The voting members of the Conduct Hearing Board may not contain anyone serving as an investigator of the incident in question.
 This process does not seek to approximate civil or criminal proceedings and may be appealed by the process listed below.
 The chairperson will follow the general procedures outline of a Conduct Hearing Board below.
 This option is not available for any alleged violations that would constitute violations involving sexual violence, domestic violence, dating violence, stalking, sexual harassment, or other acts that are biases motivated or involve equity issues.

 Conduct Hearing Board Procedures